evereverland/2019/everlandings/README.md

 # EverLandings Read Me

 Your afterlife sampler.
-A selection of web presences that may last until the end of time.
+A selection of web presences we have built for people that may last until the end of time.

+"Everlandings" is a clumsy name.
+Before it was called "Places".
+How about "[Elysian Fields]( https://en.wikipedia.org/wiki/Elysium )"?
+Or "Heaven"?
+"Paradise"?

 ***